5G-MAG/rt-5gc-service-consumers/README.md

 The PCF address can be explicitly specified at the command line if this is already known.
 Alternatively, the tool can also use the **BSF service consumer library** to look up which PCF instance is managing the PDU Session of interest (based on the IP address of a UE registered with the AMF).

+### `tmgi-tool`

+The `tmgi-tool` provides a simple command line interface to either request the creation or destruction of a TMGI using the interfaces provided by the **MB-SMF service consumer library** to invoke operations on the *Nmbsmf_TMGI* service API.

+### `mbs-session-tool`

+The `mbs-session-tool` can register an MBS Session and will then wait for notifications for that MBS Session.
+It does this by using the interfaces provided by the **MB-SMF service consumer library** to invoke operations on the *Nmbsmf_MBSSession* service API.

 ## Install dependencies